Asymptotic Freeness of Unitary Matrices in Tensor Product Spaces for Invariant States: Discussion

 \subsection{Renormalizations}

 In the framework of traffic spaces \cite{malebook}, one considers families of random matrices $\mbf A_N=(A_j)_{j\in J}$ such that

 is of order 1 for large $N$, where $c(T)$ is the number of connected components of $T$; see for instance Proposition \ref{Prop:LimHaar}.
-This is slightly different from the renormalization which naturally arises in this article, namely by defining
+This is very different from the renormalization which naturally arises in this article, namely by defining

 where we recall that $\mathfrak L(T)$ is the number of leaves of the tree of two-edge connected components of $T$ (Definition \ref{Def:Leaves}).
 It is interesting to note that our main result leads to an analogue of the asymptotic traffic independence in this regime: